Flood clean-up promises silver lining for UK construction firms

 The UK Construction Purchasing Managers' Index showed growth in the construction industry gained momentum in December, rising from November's seven-month low.
 Civil engineering, however, contracted for the first time since April.

-"I would expect construction stocks to continue to do well with the prospect of further work to come from the rebuilding of those areas affected by the flooding," said Derek Mitchell, UK Opportunities fund manager at Royal London, whose portfolio includes Kier and engineering contractor Keller Group.
+"I would expect construction stocks to continue to do well with the prospect of further work to come from the rebuilding of those areas affected by the flooding," said Derek Mitchell, UK Mid-Cap Growth Fund manager at Royal London, whose portfolio includes Kier and engineering contractor Keller Group.

 Apart from the planned flood-related spending, investors are encouraged by other government building schemes, such as the 100,000 discounted homes promised during Cameron's election campaign last year.